Architects Professional Indemnity Insurance

 Whether you are a new-start firm or already buying professional indemnity insurance, our guide covers the following key points:

-- How much does it cost
+- How much does architects’ professional indemnity insurance cost?

 - What is the insurance 'rate'?

-- How is the premium calculated
+- How is the premium calculated?

-- Examples of claims against Architects
+- Examples of claims against architects

-- Why us
+- Why choose PIIB?

 How much does it cost?

-In normal market conditions, rates for architects' professional indemnity insurance typically range between .5% and 3% of fee income, depending on the usual risk factors and market competition.
+In normal market conditions, rates for architects' professional indemnity insurance typically range between 0.5% and 3% of fee income, depending on the usual risk factors and market competition.
 Rates can also be higher or lower than this depending on the work undertaken, the claims history etc. Rates are discounted for new start firms as there is no history or legacy to insure.

 It's not good practice to buy architects' professional indemnity insurance online as a 'commodity' purchased only on its price.
 However good the policy wording is, professional indemnity is commercial insurance and coverage disputes can still occur.
 Most policies will require some tailoring to the policyholder, so use a specialist broker to get some good advice.